 One problem with SADX missions is that the challenge comes not from the actual task, but from fighting the game’s buggy physics system.
 Many missions are made almost impossible to complete on purpose, and are incredibly frustrating as a result.
 For example, in Mission 53 you have to perform a series of very specific jumps, which is quite difficult – not because it is challenging, but because the physics are kind of broken.
 Mission 54 is only slightly less frustrating.

-The lack of effort put into Mission Mode is also illustrated by miscellaneous issues.
 We have already established that mission descriptions suffer from poor translation.
 In addition, they break the game’s general rule of using only two lines of text at a time.
 Mission Mode is the only area in the game where this rule gets broken:

 The objects used in Mission Mode aren’t particularly unique: only the billboards and flags are new objects that aren’t found elsewhere in the game.
 SADX recycles models from the main game for mission objects: the Spinner enemy appears in a many missions, the balloon is Amy’s escape balloon, Sonic tokens use the same model as the spinning Sonic coins in Casino, and the Mission Card is the employee ID card used in the original game for getting passage to Speed Highway.